Continuity of the spatial gradient of weak solutions to very singular parabolic equations involving the one-Laplacian: Introduction

 \subsection{Our strategy}

 To explain the main difficulty, we formally differentiate (\ref{Eq (Section 1): General Parabolic Eq}) by $x_{j}$.
 Then, we have

 where $E\coloneqq E_{1}+E_{p}$.
 Roughly speaking, we face a problem that the coefficient matrix $\nabla^{2}E(\nabla u)$ in (\ref{Eq (Section 1): Parabolic equation differentiated}) becomes no longer uniform parabolic near a facet, the degenerate region of a gradient.
-Here uniform parabolicity can be measured by computing a certain ratio of eigenvalues of $\nabla^{2}E(z)$, which is well-defined for $z\in{\mathbb R}^{n}\setminus\{0\}$.
+Here uniform parabolicity can be measured by the ratio, defined as the maximum eigenvalue of $\nabla^{2}E(z)$ divided by the minimum one of $\nabla^{2}E(z)$, which is well-defined for $z\in{\mathbb R}^{n}\setminus\{0\}$.
 For elliptic problems, this type of ratio is often called the ellipticity ratio (see e.g., \cite{MR2291779}).
-Similarly, we would like to introduce \textit{the parabolicity ratio} for our parabolic problem.
-More precisely, for the special case (\ref{Eq (Section 1): Example}) with $(b_{1},\,b_{p})=(1,\,1)$, the density $E=E_{1}+E_{p}$ satisfies

-which blows up as $\nabla u\to 0$.
+Similarly, we would like to call the ratio \textit{parabolicity ratio}.
+For the special case $E(z)=\lvert z\rvert+\lvert z\rvert^{p}/p$, the parabolicity ratio of $\nabla^{2}E(\nabla u)$ is behaves like \(1+\lvert\nabla u\rvert^{1-p}\), which blows up as $\nabla u\to 0$.
 Thus, it appears hard to obtain quantitative continuity estimates for $\partial_{x_{j}}u$.
 Such difficulty is substantially caused by the fact that diffusion of one-Laplacian becomes degenerate in the direction of a gradient, while this diffusion may become singular in other directions.
 In other words, $\Delta_{1}$ has anisotropic diffusivity, which is substantially different from $\Delta_{p}$.
 This property makes it difficult to handle $\Delta_{1}$ in the existing regularity theory.

-However, when one constrains a region $\{\lvert \nabla u\rvert\ge \delta\}$ for fixed $\delta\in(0,\,1)$, then over such a place, the parabolicity ratio of $\nabla^{2}E(\nabla u)$ becomes bounded by above, depending on each $\delta$.
-In this sense, we may say that (\ref{Eq (Section 1): Parabolic equation differentiated}) is \textit{locally uniformly parabolic outside a facet}.
-With this in mind, we would like to introduce a truncation parameter $\delta\in(0,\,1)$, and consider a truncated gradient